jiandandkl/blog/source/_posts/Record-a-node-memory-leak-debugging.md

 ![comparion](/img/dujun/comparion.png)

-We can see the data change from the `Size Delta` column.
-I didn't find any useful information from the system or array, then I open the string item, there are lots of requested information look like log.
+We can see a change in the "Size Delta" column of the data.
+I didn't find any useful information from the system or array, so I opened the string item.
+There were many requested pieces of information that looked like logs.

 ![logger](/img/dujun/logger.png)

-choosing any record, and details show on the below.
-A function named `logger` catched my attention, then I guess one of log functions cause this.
+I selected a record and its details were displayed below.
+The function "logger" caught my attention, and I suspect that one of the log functions may be the cause of this issue.

 ### Solution

-Return to project, there are three possible log functions, first is a custom function replaced default `console.log`, second is a third module named `yog-log`, last is `logger` from `nestjs`.
+Returning to the project, I noticed that there are three possible log functions.
+The first is a custom function that replaced the default console.log.
+The second is the logger function from nestjs.
+The last is a third-party module named yog-log.

-Firstly, I annotated the custom log functoin, but I found it's not the reason cause memory leaking after testing.
+Firstly, I annotated the custom log function, but after testing, I found that it was not the cause of the memory leak.
-Then I exclude the logger of `nestjs` lightly, because `nestjs` is very popular in many projects so that it would expose long ago if it had memory leaking.
+I excluded the nestjs logger as a potential cause of the memory leak since it is widely used in many projects and any memory leak issues would have been discovered long ago.
-So there is only one possibility - `yog-log`.
-When I went to github to find more information about it, I found a [issue](https://github.com/fex-team/yog-log/issues/12) about memory leaking.
-According to this issue, I search more information about `domain` on [nodejs website](https://nodejs.org/docs/latest/api/domain.html) which shows `domain` is pending deprecation.
-I also found some articles refer to `domain` may cause memory leaking.
+Based on the available information, it seems that the only possible cause of the memory leak is the yog-log module.
+Upon further investigation on GitHub, I discovered an [issue](https://github.com/fex-team/yog-log/issues/12) related to memory leaks with this module.
+Additionally, I found information on the [nodejs website](https://nodejs.org/docs/latest/api/domain.html) indicating that the domain module, which is used by yog-log, is pending deprecation and may cause memory leaks.
-Then I return to `yog-log`, and it indeed used `domain` in `index.js` and it has a function called `logger` which we saw in snapshot.
+Returning to the yog-log module, I confirmed that it uses the domain module in its index.js file and contains a function named logger, which we saw in the snapshot.

 ![normal memory](/img/dujun/normalMemory.png)

-After annotating `yog-log`, memory looks come back to normal.
+After annotating the yog-log module, the memory usage returned to normal.

 ![normal memory on server](/img/dujun/normalMemoryOnServer.png)